 Am I Still Entitled to Compensation if I’m Being Blamed for a Pedestrian Accident in Miami, Florida?

-It’s important to understand that your recovery will be reduced according to your share of assigned liability.
-If you are found 80% to blame, your recovery will be reduced by 80%.
-The purpose of this negligence doctrine is to ensure each party pays its share of the resulting damages.
+It’s important to understand that if you are 50% or less at fault, your recovery will be reduced according to your share of assigned liability.
+If you are found 50% to blame, your recovery will be reduced by 50%.
+If you are found 51% to blame, you cannot recover anything.

 Pedestrian Accidents Can Cause Catastrophic, Debilitating Injuries